dbohdan/initool/README.md

 The order in which the properties appear is preserved.
 A new property is added after the last property in its section.

-Initool understands INI file comments (comment lines starting with ";") in the input and preserves them in the output.
+Initool understands INI file comments (lines starting with `;` or `#`) in the input and preserves them in the output.
+It also preserves empty lines.

 ### Examples